OleSkaar/Plunder/Index/Ability targets.md

 ### Strength
 Physical might, brawn, and constitution.
 Example uses: break down a door, intimidate someone, resist poison and disease.

-- Melee target is used for all your melee attacks
+- Melee target is used for melee attacks

 <!--raw-typst
 #twoColumnTable[